Louis de Goesbriand

-Louis Joseph Marie Théodore de Goesbriand (August 4, 1816 – November 3, 1899) was a French-born prelate of the Roman Catholic Church.
+Louis Joseph Marie Théodore de Goesbriand (August 4, 1816 – November 3, 1899) was a French-born prelate of the Catholic Church.
 He served as the first bishop of the Diocese of Burlington in Vermont from 1853 until his death in 1899.
+His cause for canonization was initiated by the Diocese of Burlington in 2019.

 Biography

 Early life

 Louis de Goesbriand was born on August 4, 1815, in Saint-Urbain, Finistère, in France to a wealthy family.
+He had nine siblings.
 After deciding to enter the priesthood, he studied at the Seminary of Saint-Sulpice in Paris.
-At some point, he was recruited to come to the United States.

-De Goesbriand was ordained to the priesthood in Paris for the Diocese of Saint Paul by Bishop Joseph Rosati on July 13, 1840.

-After arriving in the United States, de Goesbriand did pastoral work for the Diocese of Cincinnati in Cincinnati, Ohio, from 1840 to 1847.
-He was then appointed vicar general for the Diocese of Cleveland in Cleveland, Ohio, serving there until 1854.
+In 1840, Bishop Jean-Marie Graveran of the Diocese of Quimper released de Goesbriand to immigrate to the United States as a missionary.